MicrosoftDocs/connected-spaces/articles/shopper-analytics-summary-page.md

     ![Footfall power hours](media/analytics-footfall-power-hours.PNG "Footfall power hours")

     > [!NOTE]
-    > If you haven't [set a **Maximum occupancy** value in the mobile app](mobile-app-create-store.md), you'll see a placeholder that prompts you to download or go to the mobile app to set a value.
-After you configure the **Maximum occupancy** value, you'll see a tool tip in the web app that prompts you to [set up alerts and notifications in the Command Center](web-app-command-center.md).
+    > If you haven't [set a **Maximum Occupancy** value in the mobile app](mobile-app-create-store.md), you'll see a placeholder instead of the **Footfall power hours** heatmap.
+The placeholder prompts you to download or go to the mobile app to set a value.
+After you configure the **Maximum Occupancy** value, you'll see a tool tip in the web app that prompts you to [set up alerts and notifications in the Command Center](web-app-command-center.md).

     You can hover over data to reveal more details.